Post Tropical: Recording

+Critical reception

-Critical receptionPost Tropical has been met with generally positive reviews.
+Post Tropical has been met with generally positive reviews.
 At Alternative Press, Mischa Pearlman rated the album four stars, writing that "his half-raspy, half-angelic vocals repeat in icy desperation", and this "makes you want to freeze to death."
 In addition, Pearlman noting that on the album he "demonstrates both his versatility and magnificence by wrapping his voice around 10 delicate but different songs."
 On January 10, Tony Clayton-Lea of The Irish Times described "McMorrow's falsetto voice, which is used to such good effect that you're sometimes left almost breathless" and wondered if it marked "an album of the Year so early into 2014".
 Writing in The Guardian, Harriet Gibsone describes an "incredibly beautiful record...woozy Americana", and a sound "so sweetly sentimental it makes Alt-J sound like NWA".

-A number of critics have drawn comparison to the experimentation of James Blake and Bon Iver's second album.Lamont, Tom.
-"Songwriter James Vincent McMorrow stuns on 'Post Tropical'".
-The Observer, January 7, 2014.
-Retrieved January 11, 2014.
+A number of critics have drawn comparisons with the experimentation of James Blake and Bon Iver's second album.

 Commercial performance

 In the United States, the album debuted at No. 76 on Billboard 200, and No. 20 on Top Rock Albums for charts dated February 1, 2014, selling 5,000 copies in the first week.
-The album has sold 18,000 copies in the US as of August 2016.
+The album had sold 18,000 copies in the US as of August 2016.